op7ic/amphunt/README.md

 ## hash2processarg.py

 This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes along with executed command line arguments orignating from these processes.
 This method can be used to quickly scan for legitimate binaries (i.e. certutil) in order to see process arguments.
-Please edit [config.txt](config.txt] and add appropriate API keys.
+Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke: